VCU-CS-Capstone/CS-25-348-RenovationTracker/Status Reports/Status Report Spring Week 8.md

    - Met on Teams to discuss progress

 ## 2) Milestones to be completed next week ##
-   - Two paths for front end UI to be implemented
    - Finalize UI
    - Work on finishing lambda functions